paritytech/txwrapper/README.md

 ℹ Run `git push --follow-tags origin master && npm publish` to publish
 ```

-To publish the new package, just follow the instructions: `git push --follow-tags origin master && npm publish`.
-You must have access to the `@substrate` organization on npm to be able to publish.
+To publish the new package, just follow the instructions: `git push --follow-tags origin master && npm publish.`
+You must have access to the @substrate organization on npm to publish.

+### Roadmap

+- API revamp to make it more clear how to handle `registry` and `metadataRpc`.

+#### Parachain support

+- Factor out utility functions and types (such as `decode`, `getRegistry`, `createMethod` etc) into an sdk for parachain
+teams that will allow them to release and maintain txwrapper libraries specific to their parachains.
+This could be called
+`@substrate/txwrapper-sdk`.
+Ideally this sdk will allow a parachain team to setup an offline signing library with unit tests
+quickly and painlessly while allowing users access to a `txwrapper` like API across parachains.
+- While core utility will be factored out to its own dependency, dispatchables from generic substrate methods
+will be published in a package `@substrate/txwrapper-substrate` and polkadot/kusama specific dispatchables will be available in
+`@substrate/txwrapper-polkadot`.
+(This could be in a mono repo, but separate packages.)
+Parachains could then create
+there own txwrapper lib using the sdk and publish it as `@{parachain-name}/txwrapper`.